 Every programmer shall have access to the big picture.

 Sometimes programmers are not presented with the big picture of the system they are contributing to build, but instead they are given small tasks to do, with narrow descriptions.
 In those cases, they often do not have direct access to the product owner nor the end users of the software they are working on.
-This usually causes trouble, since many wrong decisions can be taken and many misconceptions can be created.
-To design software that can evolve properly in the desired direction, a programmer should understand the big picture.
-That means, the programmer should have access to the business requirements, not only to those that affect the small task that he is currently working on, but to those about the whole system that is being built.
-Moreover, the programmer should be able to ask questions to the product owner or end users in order to make design decisions and write software that can evolve as expected without major problems.
+This usually causes trouble, since many wrong decisions can be made and many misconceptions can be created.
+To design software that can evolve properly in the desired direction, developers should understand the big picture, the whole system that is being built, not only the small task that has been assigned to them at one point.
+Moreover, developers should be free to ask as many functional questions as they need, so they can make the right design decisions and write software that can evolve as expected, avoiding later problems.

 Every programmer shall have autonomy in his daily work.

 As any other creative process, programming requires autonomy.
-That is why agile frameworks, like Scrum, propose planning work for periods of weeks, 15 days or months; so the programmers can organize themselves in between.
-Daily meetings can also help to keep track of progress while the developer (or the development team that is working together) has freedom to organize his work day according to what was planned, without suffering micromanagement should be preserved.
+That is why agile frameworks, like Scrum, propose planning work for periods of a week, 15 days or a month; so developers can organize themselves in between.
+Daily meetings can help detect and resolve problems, as well as keep the development team in sync; but freedom for each contributor to organize his workday without suffering micromanagement should be preserved.
 The need for autonomy also applies to the programming process, where creativity is key to problem-solving.
-Some developers prefer to solve a task by creating some tests first, others build a monolithic function and then refactor it, others start by understanding the existing codebase… However, in this case some constraints may apply if there are existing agreements among the development team, especially with regards to naming conventions, coding style, teamwork (such as vcs collaboration) and common definitions, such as the “definition of done”) and quality standards (e.g. minimum test coverage) are met.
+Some developers prefer to solve a task by creating some tests first, others build a monolithic function and then refactor it, others start by understanding the existing codebase and doing some diagrams… Any of these approaches should be respected, as long as basic agreements of the team (e.g. “definition of done”) and quality standards (e.g. minimum test coverage) are met.

 But that’s not all of it.
-Usually, when an old-school command-and-control minded manager violates these rights, violates many of them, since they are all tightly-linked and it is all about mindset and company culture.
+Usually, when an old-school command-and-control minded manager is violating one of these basics, is probably violating many others, since they are all tightly-linked and it is all about mindset and company culture.

 In this particular case, this very manager was also forcing developers to use a three-year-outdated version of Netbeans as IDE, with no front-end support (significantly diminishing their productivity).
 And, by the way, he had also decided to forbid admin rights to programmers in their own machines (making their daily work absurdly complicated)… So you see, three basics at once.
 Not to mention that micro-management was also one of the company core values.
 The micro-manager used to interrupt programmers every hour to closely control their tasks, taking away all the autonomy and long-term vision from the developer.